Use pretty fabric on these Mod Podge terra cotta pots for the perfect EASY spring craft project! Makes a great container garden – or gift idea.

 I love planting – I find it very therapeutic.
 I have no yard at my apartment, but I do love container gardens, so that is how I satisfy my green thumb urge!
 The nice thing about container gardens is that they are, well, contained.

-This tutorial on decorating pots from Dig.Drop.Done will show you how.
-Not only that, but it's a great way to present a plant gift to someone.
-Mother's Day, anyone?
-Here's how these Mod Podge flower pots were done.
+This pot decoration tutorial will show you how to make the cutest little planters ever.
+Not only that, but it’s a great way to present a plant gift to someone.
+Mother’s Day, anyone?
+Here’s how these Mod Podge flower pots were done.

 - Fabric in the patterns of your choice